MasoniteFramework/orm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request or enhancement
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for this project.
 title: ''
 labels: enhancement, "feature request"
 assignees: ''